An index formula for a bundle homomorphism of the tangent bundle into a vector bundle of the same rank, and its applications: Applications

-an immersion.
-Suppose that the Gauss map $\hat \nu$ is a Morin map.
-Then the singular set of $\hat \nu$ satisfies the identity \eqref{eq:BW} in the introduction, where $M^{2m}_-$ is the set of points at which the Gauss-Kronecker curvature of $f$ {\rm(}i.e.\ the determinant of the shape operator{\rm)} is negative. \end{corollary}
+\begin{corollary} Let $M^{2m}$ be a compact oriented $2m$-manifold and $f:M^{2m}\longrightarrow \R^{2m+1}$ an immersion.
+Suppose that the Gauss map $\nu$ is a Morin map.
+Then the singular set of $\nu$ satisfies identity \eqref{eq:BW} in the introduction, where $M^{2m}_-$ is the set of points at which the Gauss-Kronecker curvature of $f$ {\rm(}i.e.\ the determinant of the shape operator{\rm)} is negative. \end{corollary}

-This formula is a generalization of the Bleeker-Wilson formula \cite{BW} for Gauss maps of immersed surfaces in $\R^{2m+1}$.
+This formula is a generalization of the Bleeker-Wilson formula for Gauss maps of immersed surfaces in $\R^{3}$.